casper-network/docs-archive/implementation/p2p.rst

 of that, at which point it can catch up with the missing chain.

 Therefore nodes should have a *relay saturation* value beyond which they don’t try to gossip a message to new nodes.
-For example if we pick a *relay factor* of 5 and a *relay saturation* of 80% then it’s enough to try and send to 25 nodes maximum.
-If we find less than 5 peers among them to whom the information was *new* then we achieved a saturation beyond 80%.
+For example, if we pick a *relay factor* of 5 and a *relay saturation* of 80% then it’s enough to try and send to 25 nodes maximum.
+If we find less than 5 peers among them to whom the information was *new*, then we achieved a saturation beyond 80%.
 This prevents the situation when the last node to get the message has to contact every other node in a futile attempt to spread it 5 more times.
 Assuming that every node tracks a random subset of peers in the network, the saturation we observe in the nodes we try to